 Using furniture made from reclaimed wood can help lower the annual demand for wood.
 So if you love nature and want to give the old wood a second life, do choose reclaimed wood furniture.
-Most of the times, reclaimed logs are wider that tell a story.
+Most of the time, reclaimed logs are wider that tell a story.
 So those wanting to have wider planks of wood can go for reclaimed wood.

 Example: Fulbeck desk made from a 400-year-old walnut reclaimed during 2007 UK floods

 Perhaps one of the most popular ways to acquire green furniture is to simply purchase something that someone else no longer wants.

 The environmental impact has already been dealt with; you will simply be prolonging the life of the item by giving it a new home.
 It is always possible to repaint or varnish the furniture to meet your own taste.
 Shabby home décor that’s one of the most popular home decorating trends is possibly related to reusing old furniture.

 You can even pay someone to refurbish it for you, providing you with a piece that looks new but is actually repaired to continue its duty.

 If you ever tried to make something useful from unused wood slats that were in pretty good condition, you were possibly contributing to the environment.
 The theory of repurposing revolves around giving a new function to an unused material.

 You can minimize your ecological footprint by furnishing your home with green furniture made from repurposed wood.
 Making furniture items from pallet wood is a considerably good example of repurposing, but there are certain toxicity issues that need to be taken into account at once.

 Aside from material sourcing, the scope of green furniture also expands to furniture made from recycled plastics and metals, but not all of them are green.
 The ones made in an environmentally-friendly way, with minimal resources and emissions can only be termed under green furniture.